 In 1858, the Rochester & Genesee Valley Railroad was leased to the Buffalo, New York & Erie Railroad, which in turn was controlled by the Erie Railway.
 Meanwhile on the other side of the Genesee River, the Rochester & State Line Railroad reached the village of Scottsville proper in 1874.
 Now that they had a depot right in their own village, the R&GV depot became less attractive to the local citizens.
 Usage dropped off considerably at this time.

 The former R&GV station was named "Scottsville" until 1903 when it was renamed "Pixley" after a station agent who served many years.
 The depot’s name was changed to "Oatka" in 1906, which still did not reflect its true location.
 The present depot was built around 1909 and soon after the name was changed to "Industry," after the newly established state school for boys.
 The depot features two waiting rooms, separated by the agent’s office.
-It was custom of the time to provide separate waiting areas so that men could smoke and say unpleasant things without offending the delicate lady folk.
+It was custom of the time to provide separate waiting areas so that men could smoke and say unpleasant things without offending the delicate female patrons.
 In later years, the separate waiting room was used to segregate inmates from the state school from the public.